Czech nobility: History

 The beginnings of the Czech nobility can be seen in the time of the first Přemyslid princes and kings, i.e. in the 9th century.
 As a legally defined state of nobility in the Czech lands, it arose in the course of the 13th century, when members of noble families began to own newly built stone castles.
 The influence of the nobility rose rapidly, which became the cause of a strained relationship between the king and the nobility during the last Přemyslid kings and especially during the reign of John of Bohemia and his grandson, Wenceslaus IV at the turn of the 14th and 15th centuries.

 After the burning of Jan Hus in 1415, Czech society and therefore the Czech nobility was divided into two groups - Catholic and Hussite (later Protestant).
 Both groups were at war with each other both during the Hussite Wars and long after them.
 After the end of the Hussite Wars and the rule of the Luxembourgers in the 1530s, the country was controlled by various noble associations.
 In 1452, they agreed on a land administrator, who became the noble George of Poděbrady.
 Five years later he was elected King of Bohemia, but disputes between the Catholic and Protestant nobility continued until the outbreak of the Thirty Years' War in 1618.

 The status of the nobility further increased in 1500, when the Vladislav land constitution was issued.
 In 1526, Ferdinand I of Habsburg was elected King of Bohemia.
 He, along with his successors, tried to reduce the influence of the nobility.
 This process was interrupted during the reign of Rudolf II in the years 1576-1611.
 In 1618, the Protestant part of the Czech estates started the Bohemian Revolt by throwing imperial officials out of the windows of Prague Castle.
 Czech Protestants were defeated in the Battle of White Mountain in 1620, and the following year 27 leaders of this rebellion were executed.
 Thus, the Catholic aristocracy definitively won over the Protestant aristocracy in Bohemia, but at the same time the absolutist monarchy won over the estate monarchy.

 During the Thirty Years' War after the Battle of White Mountain, a large part of the Protestant nobility had their property confiscated.
 Many new noble families came to the Czech lands at this time, originally usually from Germany, Italy, Spain, Austria or Scotland.
-Of the old Czech noble families, for example, the Kinsky, Sternberg, Kolowrat, Czernin, Lobkowitz, Pernštejn or Lichtenstein families remained in Bohemia, while the Eggenberg, Bucquoy, Colloredo-Mannsfeld, Gallas, Piccolomini, Schwarzenberg and others arrived.
+Of the old Czech noble families, for example, the Kinsky, Sternberg, Kolowrat, Czernin, Lobkowicz, Pernštejn or Lichtenstein families remained in Bohemia, while the Eggenberg, Bucquoy, Colloredo-Mannsfeld, Gallas, Piccolomini, Schwarzenberg and others arrived.